alex-nehls/rolland/docs/source/index.rst

-   .. tab-item:: Analytical Methods
+   .. tab-item:: Other Models

-      The **Analytical Methods** section contains analytical methods in order to compare the results of the Rolland model with analytical solutions.
+      This section contains several analytical and numerical models in order to compare the results of the Rolland model.

       .. toctree::
-         :caption: Analytical Methods
+         :caption: Other Models
-         :maxdepth: 2
+         :maxdepth: 1
          :titlesonly:

-         analyticalmethods/analyticalmethods
+         other_models/analyticalmethods